runem/web-component-analyzer/README.md

 ## ➤ How to document your components using JSDoc

-In addition to analyzing properties on your components this library also use JSDoc to construct the documentation.
-It's especially a good idea to use JSDoc for documenting `slots`, `events` and `cssprops` as these are under no circumstances analyzed statically by this tool as of now.
+In addition to analyzing the code of your components, this library also use JSDoc to construct the documentation.
+It's especially a good idea to use JSDoc for documenting `slots`, `events`, `css custom properties` and `css shadow parts` as these not analyzed statically by this tool as of now (except when constructing a CustomEvent within your component).

 Here's an example including all supported JSDoc tags.
-All tags are on the the form `@tag {type} name - comment`.
+All JSDoc tags are on the the form `@tag {type} name - comment`.

 <!-- prettier-ignore -->
 ```javascript